7 Best YouTube Alternatives: Top Monetization Platforms (2022)

 For starters, videos get monetized if they are relevant to a product or service an advertiser is promoting and if your audience matches an advertiser’s ideal customer profile.
 Understanding your user base is vital in ensuring you’re giving them the best videos possible.

-This means your videos must be ad-friendly to make money.
+This means that when you upload videos, they must be ad-friendly to make money.
 And to stack probability in your favor, you’ll also need to pick industries that prove lucrative or spend lots of money on YouTube ads.

-As YouTube video hosting is owned by Google, you need to ensure you upload videos that couldn't be marked ad-free.
+As YouTube video hosting is owned by Google, you need to ensure your video uploads could be marked ad-free.

 Revenue share isn’t a hidden concept on YouTube but one that very few YouTubers understand.
 When advertisers play ads on your channel, YouTube takes 45% of what advertisers pay, leaving you with the other 55%.
 And this happens for every ad ever showcased to your audience.